 North Carolina retail sports betting is legal at two Native American casinos, but online sports betting is illegal in North Carolina and will remain that way until at least 2023.

 There was strong momentum toward legalizing sports betting in North Carolina prior to the June 30 deadline, however, a stunning late collapse of Senate Bill 688 changed the entire outlook.

 Senate Bill 688 was previously approved by the Senate (in Nov.
 2021) and only needed House approval before it could be signed into law.
 Senate Bill 38, which made significant amendments to SB 688, cleared the House by a 51-50 vote in late June after both bills cleared three separate committees (one of the biggest changes was a reversal on college sports betting, which would now be banned).

 However, later the same day, the House changed course and rejected SB 688 by a 51-50 vote.
-The end result is North Carolina sports betting is likely dead until the 2023 session barring another dramatic shift before the June 30 deadline.
+The end result is North Carolina sports betting is dead until the 2023 session.

 North Carolina Online Sportsbooks Likely To Launch

 These are the sportsbooks expected to apply for a license in North Carolina if and when online sports wagering is legalized: